raveaf/State_machine/README.md

     State special_state;
 ```

-Write (private) methods, which will be called when a specific state will be entered, left or updated:
+Write methods, which will be called when a specific state will be entered, left or updated:
 ```
 	void update_default () {
 		//do stuff